-- (i) provision of relevant education programmes regarding responsible parenthood and family life education; - (ii) provision and increasing accessibility acceptability and affordability of quality family planning services in the context of Primary Health Care; - (iii) enacting and implementing a comprehensive new child law to protect the rights of the child.
+- (i) provision of relevant education programmes regarding responsible adulthood; - (ii) provision and increasing accessibility and affordability of quality primary health care; - (iii) enacting and implementing a comprehensive new child law to protect the rights of the child.
 Laws that enforce minimum age at marriage will also be put in place; - (iv) children and youth advisory councils will be established at the relevant levels of decision making; - (v) the youth will be encouraged to participate in the planning, implementation monitoring and evaluation of projects and programmes addressing their needs; and, - (vi) programmes that address children and youth in difficult circumstances will be formulated.